The Account Holder, party of the first part,

-The Account Holder may consult this Agreement at any time, reproduce it, store it on his computer or on another medium, transfer it by e-mail or print it on paper so as to keep it.
+The Account Holder may consult this Framework Agreement at any time, reproduce it, store it on his/her computer or on another medium, transfer it by e-mail or print it on paper so as to keep it.

-In accordance with the law, it is possible to verify the approval of LEMON WAY, as a payment institution, at any time on the website regafi.fr.
-The website of the LEMON WAY payment institution is: www.lemonway.com
+In accordance with the law, it is possible to verify the license of Lemonway, as a payment institution, at any time on the website regafi.fr.
+The Website of the Lemonway payment institution is: www.lemonway.com

-This “Framework Agreement for Payment Services” is available at any time on the Website (https://www.LemonWay.com).
-They govern the terms and conditions of opening a LEMON WAY Payment Account in the Account Holder’s name and the provision of Payment Services.
+This “Framework Agreement for Payment Services” is available at any time on the Website (www.lemonway.com).
+It governs the terms and conditions of opening a Lemonway Payment Account in the Account Holder’s name and the provision of Payment Services.
 The Account Holder should read the terms and conditions carefully before accepting them.

 The Account Holder must comply with the procedure for opening a Payment Account as described below.